rajatgoyal715/cron-expression-parser/README.md

 This project has been built in Java.
 Gradle is used for dependency management and JUnit5 is used for Unit Testing.

-## How To Run
+## How to Setup Locally
 1. Open this project in IntelliJ IDEA
-2. Run Gradle -> Tasks -> build ->  jar to create a jar in build/libs/ folder
+2. Run Gradle -> Tasks -> build ->  jar to create a jar in the build/libs/ folder
 3. Run the following command to execute the JAR file with the custom parameters:

     ```
     java -jar cron-expression-parser-1.0-SNAPSHOT.jar "*/15 0 1,15 * 1-5 /usr/bin/find"
     ```
-4. Above command will generate an output like this:
+4. The above command will generate an output like this:

     ```
     $ java -jar cron-expression-parser-1.0-SNAPSHOT.jar "*/15 0 1,15 * 1-5 /usr/bin/find"
     minute        0 15 30 45